eugenevve/pwa-template/README.md

 # PWA-ON-NEXTJS-TEMPLATE

 This project is a template for setting up a PWA (Progressive Web App) site mode.
 It includes a custom install button and support for all types of alert responses for various types of browsers.
 And also display a notification about disconnecting the Internet connection.
+[Template icon Figma](https://www.figma.com/community/file/1380577671249157222/website-icon-adaptation)

 <br />